2 T olive oil

 A less expensive brand of roma tomatoes may have tomato “shoulders” in the can.
 You’ll feel those when you do the squishing.
 Discard them.
 They are not good on pizza.

 There is no need to use the fancy expensive and certified San Marzanos unless you love them.
 I do not.
-You will need to adjust the seasonings.
+If you do, adjust seasonings as needed.

-But, it’s your sauce and your tomato choice.
-Remember that the flavors will require tweaking if you prefer a different tomato.
-Or you simply may prefer one of these delicious sauces – variation one or variation two.
+It’s your sauce and your tomato choice.
+Recipes are so cool that way.
+This one could just be a starter recipe for you.
+Tweak flavor and make note of the changes, or you may prefer to use one of these delicious sauces – variation one or variation two.

 Simmer garlic in the olive oil for 2 minutes in a medium pot set over medium low.
+Stir constantly, but not so fast as to break a sweat.
 Remove from heat and let the garlic and oil sit a spell.
 Five minutes is the minimum, but it may sit up to 20 minutes.
 This allows the garlic to infuse the oil with deliciousness.

 Stir the basil, oregano, and salt into the squished tomatoes and add them to the pot.
 Do not remove the garlic.